Adamhunter108/i-ching/README.md

 ---

 ### `About Project:`
-This command line program, built in Python, gives you the option to manually input the results of your coin tosses or will automatically provide you with a random result.
+This Python command line program gives a user the option to manually input the results of your coin tosses or will automatically provide you with a random result.

 Note: Some versions of the I Ching will require additional tosses due to changing lines and mutating hexagrams, this program takes those nuances into account and only provides the user with their final hexagram.